AviNoah/ToDo/readme.md

 - Common handles fetching common file paths, like the app's path to adhere to **Android 11+'s Scoped Storage** and the print and export folders the app creates.
 - CredentialsChecker is a helper class to **validate** email, password and other credentials.
 - DBHelper is a helper class that makes SQL requests and queries easier to integrate with the controllers and has common queries baked in.
+- ImportExport Helper makes use of the Common class to fetch file paths for export folder, and **[Karumi Dexter's](https://github.com/Karumi/Dexter)** permission request library to request Write permissions, to export and import lists as JSON's to a text file using **[GSON](https://github.com/google/gson)** for JSON serialization and deserialization.